vjekob/al-objid/README.md

 ## Features

-Here's what *Vjeko.comAL Object ID Ninja* includes:
+Here's what *AL Object ID Ninja* includes:
 * Auto-suggestion of object ID while typing AL code.
 This extension will put its own object ID suggestion above the default one suggested by AL Language.
 * Synchronization of all consumed object IDs with the back end.
 When requesting the first object ID, the extension will ask you to synchronize the object IDs.
 You can run the synchronization manuually at any time, for example to free any